BhargavDankhara/Brainwave/README.md

-# Single Page website using modern UI/UX
+# Single Page website using modern UI/UX Design
-React + Vite
+React + Vite + Tailwind

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.